-A delicious, Classic Canadian Maple Syrup Pie, perfect for a sweet treat any time of year!
+A delicious, classic Canadian Maple Syrup Pie, perfect for a sweet treat any time of year!

-This maple syrup pie is a classic.
+This Canadian maple syrup pie is a classic.
 I have a number of maple syrup pie recipes, but I love this one as it doesn’t need a ton of maple syrup (it’s expensive, even here!).
 It’s pleasantly maple flavoured and surprisingly not over-the-top sweet.
 But yes, it is a sugar pie, so it is sweet.
 I find eating it chilled tempers the sweetness nicely, as does the dollop of barely sweetened whipped cream.
 Creme fraiche would also work well.

-I haven’t included a pastry recipe here.
+Pie Crust -I haven’t included a pastry recipe here.
 Use your favourite (if you make pie crust from scratch, you probably have one), or if you don’t, you can easily use a store-bought shell or pastry (deep-dish).

-The filling for this cake fills a deep-dish pie crust to within 3/4 of an inch of the top and a bit of it may drip over the edges as it bakes, so definitely place this on a baking sheet to bake, to catch any drips.
+- The filling for this cake fills a deep-dish pie crust to within 3/4 of an inch of the top and a bit of it may drip over the edges as it bakes, so definitely place this on a baking sheet to bake, to catch any drips.

-When this pie is ready, it will be quite jiggly and sunken in the middle, while the outer couple of inches are puffy and cracked.
+- When this pie is ready, it will be quite jiggly and sunken in the middle, while the outer couple of inches are puffy and cracked.

-I love dark brown sugar in this pie, but if you only have light brown sugar, you can use that.
+- I love dark brown sugar in this pie, but if you only have light brown sugar, you can use that.

-I used some scrap pastry to make some pastry maple leaves to garnish my pie.
+- I used some scrap pastry to make some pastry maple leaves to garnish my pie.
 I used a cookie cutter to cut them out, then baked them separately on a parchment lined baking sheet in a 375° F. oven for 6-8 minutes, or until cooked and just starting to brown around the edges.

-Classic Maple Syrup Pie
+Get the Recipe: Classic Canadian Maple Syrup Pie

 - 1 cup dark brown sugar

-- 1 cup heavy whipping cream 35%
+- 1 cup heavy whipping cream, 35% b.f.

-- 2 large eggs lightly beaten
+- 2 large eggs, lightly beaten

-- 1/2 tsp vanilla
+- 1/2 teaspoon vanilla

 - Pinch salt